Irma Nell Applewhite's "Fictitious" Wedding—Another S.B. Middlebrook Short Story

 Her Steadfast, Legendary Faith

 I must say.
 Throughout all the mess that happened over the years, pastor kept his cool, and he always stood up for Irma Nell.
 He did that because he knew her to be a person who puts faith into action; not like those churchgoers who simply pay “lip service” to God.
-Even though, before it was all over, a lot of folks in our church seemed to be doing just that.
+Nah, she wasn’t like that.
+Even though, before it was all over, a lot of folks in our church?
+They seemed to be doing just that.

 Yessiree.
 If she were here telling you this herself, you would see the conviction in her eyes and feel it too.
 But she's not here, so that's why you're hearing this from me.
 Why, if Irma Nell were here, you would probably feel just like you were being told off but good the way she would be talking to you.
 But let me assure you, it's just the strength of her confidence and the passion that comes out of having that "sho nuf!" kind of faith.
 It can get real emotional at times, see, when you really feel your faith.
 I know a little something about that you see, because to tell you the truth, I feel the same way as Irma Nell.
 I feel my faith too.
 And I'm proud to say it's gettin' stronger every day.